makintosz/hybrid-evo-gradient-training/README.md

 A novel method of training deep neural networks using both evolutionary and traditional approach based on gradient descent.
-The idea of this repository is to create a hybrid system for training deep learning networks that not only traines weights of the model but also its architecture (thanks to evolutionary part).
+The idea of this repository is to create a hybrid system for training deep learning networks that not only trains weights of the model but also its architecture (thanks to evolutionary part).

 After evolutionary operators are finished with their transformations